jrosenzweig0/resilientdb/README.md

 - make sure that the batchrequests term field is initialized on client request
 - docker 3.0.0 is [broken](https://github.com/docker/for-mac/issues/5115)

+**12/19**
+- replication bugs are fixed, but client responses aren't working
+- timers added, for randomized timers and why you shouldn't use `rand()`, [watch this](https://channel9.msdn.com/Events/GoingNative/2013/rand-Considered-Harmful) and [read this](https://stackoverflow.com/questions/13445688/how-to-generate-a-random-number-in-c)

 #### Changelog

 `global`: